logship-io/logsink.github.io/_docs/kusto-project.md

 ```

-The `project` command selects the columns or fields returned by a query.
+The `project` expresion selects the columns or fields returned by a query.
 It can be used anywhere within the query pipeline.